A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Application to AICS'2019 Challenge after Knowing Ground Truth

 \subsection{Classification Results}

-Table \ref{tab:aics} reports the results with and without adversarial attacks.
-We make the following observations.
-First, Adversarial Regularization significantly improves the Macro F1 score against the attacks when compared with the Basic DNN (a $23.93\%$ higher Macro F1 score).
-The Macro F1 score of Adversarial Regularization in the absence of adversarial attacks drops slightly when compared with the Basic DNN ($\approx 1\%$).
-Second, by comparing Binarization (row 2) and the Basic DNN, Binarization can improve the robustness of DNN against adversarial attacks a little bit (a 0.47\% increase in the Macro F1 score).
-Third, the Random Subspace defense achieves a higher classification accuracy than Binarization+AR, in the presence or absence of adversarial attacks.
+Table \ref{tab:aics} presents the results with and without adversarial attacks.
+We make three observations. (i) Adversarial Regularization significantly improves the Macro F1 score against the attacks when compared with the Basic DNN (a $23.93\%$ higher Macro F1 score).
+The Macro F1 score of Adversarial Regularization in the absence of adversarial attacks drops slightly when compared with the Basic DNN ($\approx 1\%$). (ii) By comparing Binarization (row 2) and the Basic DNN, Binarization can improve the robustness of DNN against adversarial attacks a little bit (a 0.47\% increase in the Macro F1 score). (iii) Ensemble Binarization+AR achieves a higher classification accuracy than Binarization+AR, in the presence or absence of adversarial attacks.

-\textbf{Hyper-parameters Sensitivity.} In Adversarial Regularization, $\eta_{max}^r$ is crucial and is set manually.
-Intuitively, a greater $\eta_{max}^r$ lets the defense perceive a larger space, but inhibiting the convergence of training.
+\textbf{Hyper-parameters Sensitivity.} In Adversarial Regularization, $\epsilon_{max}^r$ is crucial and is set manually.
+Intuitively, a greater $\epsilon_{max}^r$ lets the defense perceive a larger space, but inhibiting the convergence of training.
 In addition, we want to know whether the oversampling is useful or not for Adversarial Regularization.
 We thus conduct a group of experiments to justify these settings.
 Table \ref{tab:aics_hp_analysis} shows the experimental results.
-We observe that the Macro F1 score in the presence of adversarial evasion attacks increase with the increase of $\eta_{max}^r$ from $0\%$ to $10\%$.
-Meanwhile, Accuracy and Macro F1 score do not decrease in the absence of adversarial evasion attacks, and actually slightly increase at $\eta_{max}^r=1\%$.
-Furthermore, when the oversampling technique is leveraged at $\eta_{max}^r=10\%$ (the last row), both Accuracy and Macro F1 score in the absence of adversarial evasion attacks decrease slightly ($<1\%$).
+We observe that the Macro F1 score in the presence of adversarial evasion attacks increase with the increase of $\epsilon_{max}^r$ from $0\%$ to $10\%$.
+Meanwhile, Accuracy and Macro F1 score do not decrease in the absence of adversarial evasion attacks, and actually slightly increase at $\epsilon_{max}^r=1\%$.
+Furthermore, when the oversampling technique is leveraged at $\epsilon_{max}^r=10\%$ (the last row), both Accuracy and Macro F1 score in the absence of adversarial evasion attacks decrease slightly ($<1\%$).
 Nevertheless, the Macro F1 score in the presence of adversarial evasion attacks increases from $56.22\%$ to $58.93\%$.
-This leads us to draw: \begin{insight} Oversampling is not necessary when there are no adversarial evasion attacks, but improves the effectiveness of Adversarial Regularization against adversarial evasion attacks. \end{insight}
+This leads us to draw: \begin{insight} Oversampling is not necessary when there are no adversarial evasion attacks, but improves the effectiveness of Adversarial Regularization against adversarial evasion attacks in terms of macro F1 score. \end{insight}